 The Student Union is the primary hub for most activities at UACCM.
-There, students can challenge each other to a game of ping pong or pool, relax in front of the TV, or use the free wi-fi.
-The Big Cuppa coffee shop is also housed in the Student Union with drinks, pastries, and friendly service to help start your day.
+There, students can challenge each other to a game of ping pong or pool, relax in front of the TV, or use the free Wi-Fi.
 Whether you want some exciting fun and competition or to simply have a place to unwind between classes, the Student Union is a comfortable space for students to enjoy.

-Both the Student Union and Kirk Building have drink and snack vending machines as well as commissary vending machines with breakfast and lunch options.
-Other vending machines are positioned in many buildings on campus.
+The Timberwolf Grill is located in the Student Union and offers daily lunch specials and affordable food options.
+Vending machines are positioned in the Student Union and many other buildings on campus.
 The Student Lounge is in Room 135 of the Kirk Building and includes microwaves, tables and chairs, couches, computers, and a printer.
-The Fitness Center is also located in the Kirk Building just inside the west entrance near the basketball court.
-A disc golf course sits in the center of campus, and a quarter-mile lighted walking trail is located at UACCM's western-most entrance off Poor Farm Road.
-Borrow equipment from the Student Union to play sports and games around campus, like basketball or disc golf.
-Additional information about Student Activities is available at www.uaccm.edu, including amenities, events, and student organizations.
+Additionally, student study lounges are located on the first floor of the Library Complex and second floor of the University Center.
+The campus also features a disc golf course, basketball court, fitness center, and a quarter-mile lighted walking trail.
+Borrow equipment from the Student Union to play games or unwind around campus, like footballs, hammocks, or disc golf discs.